Interstate 73 in South Carolina: Future

 The "I-73 Intermediate Traffic and Revenue Study" by C&M Associates, dated February 2016, was to be presented to state transportation officials March 24, 2016.
 It included upgrades to SC 22.
 RIDE III, if approved by voters, would also provide funding for SELL.
-After Hurricane Florence, however, SC 22 was flooded, and, while Representative Tom Rice proposed raising the road, engineers said such a project was too expensive for an event unlikely to happen again.
+Voters subsequently approved RIDE III in November 2016, but SC 22 was flooded by Hurricane Florence two years later.
+While Representative Tom Rice proposed raising the road, engineers said such a project was too expensive for an event unlikely to happen again.

 Exit list

 The exit list is following the SCDOT preferred corridor and is subject to change.